Sheaves of Higher Categories on Generalised Spaces

-Here, $\ul{M}$ is the presheaf on $\Cart$ consisting of smooth maps to $M$, the functor $Q$ is a cofibrant replacement in $\scH_\infty$, and $\ul{\scH}_\infty(-,-)$ denotes the $\sSet$-enriched hom functor in $\scH_\infty$.
-If $F$ is the simplicial presheaf on cartesian spaces which describes $G$-bundles or $n$-gerbes, for instance, then the Kan complex $\ul{\scH}_\infty(Q\ul{M},F)$ is the $\infty$-groupoid of $G$-bundles or $n$-gerbes on $M$, respectively.
-In fact, we could use any presheaf $X$ on $\Cart$ in place of $\ul{M}$ and thus study geometries classified by $F$ on any $X$.
+Here, $\ul{M}$ is the presheaf on $\Cart$ consisting of smooth maps to $M$, the functor $Q$ is a cofibrant replacement \footnote{Throughout the main body of the text, we use Dugger's explicit construction of a cofibrant replacement functor for projective model categories of simplicial presheaves~\cite{Dugger:Universal_HoThys}.} in $\scH_{\infty,0}$, and $\ul{\scH}_{\infty,0}(-,-)$ denotes the $\sSet$-enriched hom functor in $\scH_{\infty,0}$.
+If $F$ is the simplicial presheaf on cartesian spaces which describes $G$-bundles or $n$-gerbes, for instance, then the Kan complex $\ul{\scH}_{\infty,0}(Q\ul{M},F)$ is the $\infty$-groupoid of $G$-bundles or $n$-gerbes on $M$, respectively.
+In fact, we could use any presheaf $X$ on $\Cart$ in place of $\ul{M}$ and thus study geometries on any such $X$.
 (Later we will even allow $X$ to be a presheaf of $\infty$-groupoids itself.)

-We introduce the abbreviation $\wC = \Fun(\scC^\opp,\Set)$.
-Motivated by the above discussion, we pose the following two questions for sheaves on a generic site $(\scC,\tau)$: \begin{myenumerate} \item If $F$ satisfies descent with respect to the pretopology $\tau$, does the assignment $X \mapsto \ul{\scH}_\infty(QX,F)$ satisfy descent with respect to a related pretopology $\wtau$ on $\wC$?
+We write \smash{$\wC = \Fun(\scC^\opp,\Set)$} for the category of (small) presheaves of sets on $\scC$.
+Motivated by the above discussion, we pose the following two questions for sheaves on a generic site $(\scC,\tau)$: \begin{myenumerate} \item If $F$ satisfies descent with respect to the pretopology $\tau$, does the assignment $X \mapsto \ul{\scH}_{\infty,0}(QX,F)$ satisfy descent with respect to a related pretopology $\wtau$ on \smash{$\wC$}?